Skip to content

 # Activate conda

-source /work/gmgi/miniconda3/bin/activate
+source /projects/gmgi/miniconda3/bin/activate

 # Activate fisheries eDNA conda environment